Question: "What does the Bible say about finding peace of mind?"

 Peace is experienced as a result of prayer.
 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6-7).

 A peaceful mind and heart are experienced as a result of recognizing that an all-wise and loving Father has a purpose in our trials.
 “We know that all things work together for good to those who love God and are called according to His purpose” (Romans 8:28).

-God can bring a variety of good things, including peace, from the afflictions which we experience.
+God can bring a variety of good things, including peace, from the afflictions that we experience.
 Even the discipline and chastening of the Lord will “yield the peaceable fruit of righteousness” in our lives (Hebrews 12:11).
 They provide a fresh opportunity for “hoping in God” and eventually “praising Him” (Psalm 43:5).
 They help us “comfort” others when they undergo similar trials (2 Corinthians 1:4), and they “achieve for us an eternal glory that far outweighs them all” (2 Corinthians 4:17).

 Peace of mind and the tranquility of spirit that accompanies it are only available when we have true peace with God through the sacrifice of Christ on the cross in payment of our sins.
 Those who attempt to find peace in worldly pursuits will find themselves sadly deceived.
 For Christians, however, peace of mind is available through the intimate knowledge of, and complete trust in, the God who meets “all your needs according to his glorious riches in Christ Jesus” (Philippians 4:19).